brainstormforce/ultimate-addons-for-beaver-builder-lite/README.md

 <strong>Join our Facebook Group</strong>

-Want to connect with us to know more?
-Or have some suggestions we can take forward?
-Join our Facebook community, where a number of professional and newbie Beavers share their views and suggestions for the Ultimate Addons.
-If you have questions or anything to discuss, or you would like to meet and network with others, join in and say hello! <a href="https://www.brainstormforce.com/go/uabb-facebook-group/?utm_source=wprepo&amp;utm_campaign=Lite&amp;utm_medium=FB" target="_blank">Ultimate Addons Facebook Group</a>
+Want to connect or share suggestions?
+Join our Facebook community to discuss Ultimate Addons, ask questions, and network with other Beaver Builder users!

 <strong>Ultimate Addons for Beaver Builder Lite - Features</strong>
 <ul>